-The researcher will use questionnaires as the instruments for collecting data.
-It will compose of fourteen (14) questions for the school's teachers and thirteen (13) questions for the students which will be appropriate and straight to the point to check on the answer to prevalence, nature and Factors causing such challenges by students living under difficult socio-economic status.
+The researcher used questionnaires as the instruments for collecting data.
+It was composed of fourteen (14) questions for the school's teachers and thirteen (13) questions for the students which were appropriate and straight to the point to check on the answer to prevalence, nature and Factors causing such challenges by students living under difficult socio-economic status.